rave-cafe/rave-cafe-site/src/posts/web-support.md

 cd my-first-website                     # move into the folder
 ```

+### setting up live server in vs code

+Before you start building your website, install the Live Server extension in VS Code.
+This will let you see your changes instantly in the browser as you code!

+**Step 1: Install the Live Server extension**

+1. Open VS Code
+2. Click the Extensions icon in the left sidebar (or press `Cmd+Shift+X` on Mac, `Ctrl+Shift+X` on Windows)
+3. Type "Live Server" in the search box
+4. Look for "Live Server" by Ritwick Dey (it has millions of downloads)
+5. Click the blue "Install" button

+**Step 2: Use Live Server**

+Once installed, there are two ways to start it:

+**Option 1:** Right-click on your `index.html` file and select "Open with Live Server"

+**Option 2:** Click the "Go Live" button in the bottom-right corner of VS Code

+**What happens:**
+- Your browser will open automatically
+- You'll see your website at something like `http://127.0.0.1:5500`
+- Every time you save a file, the browser refreshes automatically - no need to manually reload!

+**To stop Live Server:**
+- Click "Port: 5500" in the bottom-right corner, or
+- Close the browser tab

+**Why this is awesome:**
+- See changes instantly as you type
+- No need to keep refreshing your browser
+- Works with HTML, CSS, and JavaScript changes
+- Makes learning much faster and more fun!

 ### your first html file

 HTML is the language that structures web pages.
 Start with this basic template: